How can metals be made more useful? e.g. iron

 alloys.
 Many metals can be given a coating of a different metal, or

 them or to improve their appearance.

-is a reactive
+is theoretically a reactive metal

-reacts in air to form a layer of aluminium oxide which then protects the
+in air to form a layer of aluminium oxide which then protects the

 For some uses of